Generic Name: guaifenesin/dextromethorphan (gwye-FEN-e-sin/DEX-troe-meth-OR-fan and a-SEET-a-MIN-oh-fen/KLOR-fen-IR-a-meen/DEX-troe-meth-OR-fan)

 - Guaifenesin/dextromethorphan should not be used in CHILDREN younger than 12 years old without first checking with the child's doctor; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking guaifenesin/dextromethorphan while you are pregnant.
-It is not known if guaifenesin/dextromethorphan is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking guaifenesin/dextromethorphan.

 Possible side effects of guaifenesin/ dextromethorphan: